sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC4949}} as "with respect to a data object, a label or marking in which is recorded the time (time of day or other instant of elapsed time) at which the label or marking was affixed to the data object" and as "with respect to a recorded network event, a data field in which is recorded the time (time of day or other instant of elapsed time) at which the event took place.".

 : This term is used in SACM to describe a recorded point in time at which, for example, an information element is created or updated on a target endpoint, and observed, transmitted or processed by a SACM component.
 Timestamps can be created by target endpoints or SACM components and are associated with SACM statements provided or consumed by SACM components.
 Outside of the domain of SACM components the assurance of correctness of time stamps is typically significantly lower than inside a SACM domain.
 In general, it cannot be simply assumed that the source of time a target endpoint uses is synchronized or trustworthy.

 Virtual Component:

 : A target endpoint can be composed entirely of logical system entities (see {{RFC4949}}.

-The most common example is a virtual machine/host running on a target endpoint.
+: The most common example is a virtual machine/host running on a target endpoint.

 : Effectively, target endpoints can be nested and at the time of this writing the most common example of target endpoint characteristics about virtual components is the EntLogicalEntry in {{RFC6933}}.

 Vulnerability Assessment:

-: The process of determining whether a set of endpoints is vulnerable according to the information contained in the vulnerability description information.
+: An assessment specifically tailored to determining whether a set of endpoints is vulnerable according to the information contained in the vulnerability description information.

 Vulnerability Description Information:

 : Information pertaining to the existence of a flaw or flaws in software, hardware, and/or firmware, which could potentially have an adverse impact on enterprise IT functionality and/or security.

-Vulnerability description information should contain enough information to support vulnerability detection.
+: Vulnerability description information should contain enough information to support vulnerability detection.

 Vulnerability Detection Data: